-In August 2018, the Company instituted an at-the-market offering (the "Common Stock ATM Program") of up to \$50,000,000 of its common stock.
 Under the Common Stock ATM Program, the Company may, but is not obligated to, sell shares of common stock from time to time through one or more selling agents.
 The Common Stock ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-The Company did not issue any shares of common stock under the Common Stock ATM Program during the three-month period ended March 31, 2019.
+During the three-month periods ended March 31, 2020 and March 31, 2019, the Company did not issue any shares of common stock under the Common Stock ATM Program.